 - 3.1 The key elements of the Council's Governance Framework are as follows: - 3.1.1 The Council's Strategy is reflected in its Corporate Plan.
-The current Plan, which was approved by Corporate Board, covers the period 2015-19 and sets out three corporate themes that the Council will work on, which have been identified and developed in consultation
+The current Plan, which was approved by Corporate Board, covers the period 2015-19 and sets out three corporate themes that the Council will work on, which have been identified and developed in consultation with the public and key partners.
+An annual refresh of the Council plan was undertaken in November 2016. - 3.1.2 The formal Constitution sets out how the Council operates, how decisions are made, and the procedures that are followed to ensure

-- with the public and key partners. - 3.1.2 The formal Constitution sets out how the Council operates, how decisions are made, and the procedures that are followed to ensure that these are lawful, efficient, transparent and accountable to local people.
+- that these are lawful, efficient, transparent and accountable to local people.
 This incorporates the Members' Code of Conduct and a number of other locally agreed codes and protocols. - 3.1.3 The Council's budget and policy framework is set by the Full Council.
 The Corporate Board has delegated authority to operate and make decisions within the framework.
 Some powers are delegated to senior officers. - 3.1.4 In addition to the Corporate Board, there are two specific regulatory committees for Licensing and Planning.
 These have independent powers within their legislative frameworks.
 Each of these acts within defined terms of reference agreed by the Full Council. - 3.1.5 The Standards Committee was combined with the Audit and Governance Committee in 2012 when the Localism Act 2011 removed the statutory requirement to establish and maintain a Standards Committee.
 The Council adopted a set of arrangements for dealing with allegations of failure to comply with the Code of Conduct.
 These arrangements were adopted on 24 July 2012 and came into effect that day. - 3.1.6 The Corporate Board's decisions are subject to review by the Council's Overview and Scrutiny function, which has the ability to call in and review decisions and also to contribute to the development of policy.
 There are two statutory scrutiny committees: Policy Review, and Scrutiny.
 The Audit, Governance and Standards Committee also contributes to scrutiny and overview. - 3.1.7 The Council has developed and adopted a community engagement strategy with other Councils and Agencies and has established five Area Partnerships, working with them in the development of locally based service delivery options using spare and limited funds. - 3.1.8 Meetings are open to the public except when exempt or confidential matters are being disclosed.
 The public has an opportunity to participate in some of the meetings, such as Area Partnership meetings, and can speak at Corporate Board / Council / Planning Committee. - 3.1.9 A number of areas are delegated to officers for the purposes of decision making; however, limits on the exercise of delegation are laid down in an approved Scheme of Delegation to Officers forming part of the Council's Constitution.
-Officers can also be called to Scrutiny to give account of decisions made. - 3.1.10 The Council has adopted a Local Code of Corporate Governance which is reviewed by the Audit, Governance and Standards
+Officers can also be called to Scrutiny to give account of decisions made. - 3.1.10 The Council has adopted a Local Code of Corporate Governance which is reviewed by the Audit, Governance and Standards Committee. - 3.1.11 The Council also has a separate Whistleblowing Policy and Counter Fraud and Corruption Policies, which were reviewed and approved in February 2015 / September 2016.
+The low level of cases points